gurbirRemy/Julia-Set-Generator-CUDA/README.md

 <br>

 # Notes
-  -Be sure that the character set is Unicode in the Visual Studio project settings.
+- Be sure that the character set is Unicode in the Visual Studio project settings.

-  -You may need to change the CUDA worker group Grid and Block dimensions to suit the specs of your hardware, as shown here; (This is controlled using the dim3-typed variables named “threadsPB” and “grid” in the code)
+- You may need to change the CUDA worker group Grid and Block dimensions to suit the specs of your hardware, as shown here; (This is controlled using the dim3-typed variables named “threadsPB” and “grid” in the code) https://en.wikipedia.org/wiki/CUDA#Version_features_and_specifications
-	https://en.wikipedia.org/wiki/CUDA#Version_features_and_specifications